hiimbex/hiimbex.github.io/_posts/2021-11-10-pandemic-puzzling.md

 <img src="/images/posts/puzzles/36.JPG" style="width:950px;"/>
 <br>
-The Colosseum was a particularly fun architectural puzzle given its archways patterns to put together.
+The Colosseum was a particularly fun architectural puzzle given its archway patterns to put together.
 I don't have a good photo of my mom and I here, since it was so dark when we went for the "night tour".
 This photo is, however, a great nighttime shot.

 <img src="/images/posts/puzzles/37.JPG" style="width:750px;"/>
 <br>